-58. For the purposes of Article 21(3) of Regulation (EU) 2017/2402, a formula should be considered to be complex when it meets the definition of an exotic instrument by the Global Association of Risk Professionals (GARP), which is a financial asset or instrument with features that make it more complex than simpler, plain vanilla, products.
+58. For the purposes of Article 24(16) of Regulation (EU) 2017/2402, a formula should be considered to be complex when it meets the definition of an exotic instrument by the Global Association of Risk Professionals (GARP), which is a financial asset or instrument with features that make it more complex than simpler, plain vanilla, products.
 A complex formula or derivative should not be deemed to exist in the case of the mere use of interest-rate caps or floors.

-5.3 Requirements in the event of enforcement or delivery of an acceleration notice (Article 21(4))
+Requirements in the event of the seller's default or an acceleration event (Article 24(17))